Chemistry, Bachelor of Science

 Lower Division Electives

-Students must complete sufficient 1000/2000 level electives to satisfy at least 60 sh in the lower division.
+Students must complete sufficient 1000/2000 level electives to satisfy at least 60 semester hours in the lower division.
 Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.5-7

 Total Hours5-7